Godzil/NewOswan/README.md

 ### The boot rom stubs
 You can find the source and file in the `irom_stub` folder.
-They are identical and for now provide only the logic to boot a cart.
+They are identical (other than the size) for now and only provide the logic to boot a cart.
 There is no bootsplash nor configuration menu.
-A bootsplash may be added later.
+A bootsplash and setup menu may be added later.

 Feel free to use these stub for your own emulator if you wish, just be nice and put a line saying you are using it and a link to this project in your documentation :)